 Governmental funds are those through which most governmental functions typically are financed.
 Governmental fund reporting focuses on the sources, uses and balances of current financial resources.
 Expendable assets are assigned to the various governmental funds according to the purposes for which they may or must be used.
 Current liabilities are assigned to the fund from which they will be paid.
 The difference between governmental fund assets and liabilities is reported as fund balance.
-The following is the ESC's major governmental fund:
+The following are the ESC's major governmental funds:

-General fund - The general fund is used to account for all financial resources except those required to be accounted for in another fund.
+General Fund -The general fund is used to account for and report all financial resources not accounted for and reported in another fund.
 The general fund balance is available for any purpose provided it is expended or transferred according to the general laws of Ohio.